zhili03/oneDNN/doc/primitives/layer_normalization.md

    runtime (in which case they are outputs of the primitive) or provided by a user (in which case they are inputs).
 In the latter case, a user must set the #dnnl_use_global_stats flag.
-For the backward propagation, the mean and variance are always input parameters.
+For the backward propagation, the mean and variance are input parameters.
+In case of RMS normalization, the mean is never required or computed and the variance is replaced with the root mean square statistic.

 3. Both forward and backward propagation support in-place operations, meaning that \src can be used as input and output for forward propagation, and